 The School of Medicine’s Women Faculty Network held a discussion following a University-wide panel on Faculty Salary Equity and Transparency on March 10, 2021.
 The discussion centered on several major themes and a series of recommendations emerged, which are outlined in this document.
 The goal of this document is to increase transparency around compensation processes.
 The recommendations are currently undergoing discussion and consideration by relevant stakeholders and leaders.

-Access additional resources for faculty salary equity and transparency.
+Additional resources for faculty salary equity and transparency

 Stanford Women on Boards Initiative